 OF THE TENTH CIRCUIT

-Appeal from the United States Bankruptcy Courtfor the Western District of Oklahoma
+Appeal from the United States Bankruptcy Courtfor the District of Wyoming

 KARLIN, Bankruptcy Judge.